 Figure II: Select USB Drive Partition

-Step 3: The list of files which are recovered from USB drive will be as shown in figure III.
+Step 3: The list of files which are recovered from the USB drive will be as shown in figure III.

 Figure III: List of Retrieved Files